Rereading My Childhood — The Baby-Sitters Club #18: Stacey’s Mistake

 In the end, Claudia wears a black outfit, Dawn wears an oversized sweater-dress, and Stacey wears a yellow dress.
 Kristy ends up in a sweater and jeans.
 Mary Anne ends up, well, let’s let Stacey tell us.

-Does she look like she’s from Connecticut, or does she look like she just came back from line dancing night at the Achy Breaky Canteena?
+Does she look like she’s from Connecticut, or does she look like she spent the night line dancing at the Achy Breaky Canteena?
 A paisley skirt is the epitome of New York to Mary Anne.
 Who wrote her travel guide?
 Foghorn Leghorn?

 The girls continue their party preparation.
 Claudia goes through Stacey’s cool-ass tapes to choose music.
 Stacey’s Dad (who doesn’t have it going on) buys a bunch of sandwiches and the girls pour out chips and snacks into bowls.
 Meanwhile, Laine, Stacey’s New York best friend, shows up to help.
 Claudia and her snipe at each other, a grim portent for the rest of the evening.